Develoware/Minecraft/README.md

 # Minecraft
 Minecraft for FREE!
 Available for Android, Windows, Linux and Mac.
-Go into the branches drop-down and select your OS.
+Go into the branch drop-down and select your OS.

 Hello gamers!
 Well let's not stretch things much this time.
 Anyway... we just wanted to say that we are ready to help.
 Yes!
 But how?
 Well we are providing you free accounts?